cengiz-ergun/Event-Organizator-Solution/src/presentation/EventOrganizator.API/README.md

 ````

 #### Lexical Errors
 - If there are lexical errors, http status will be 400 Bad Request.
-Content will be like:
+Body will be like:
 ````
 {
   "type": "https://tools.ietf.org/html/rfc7231#section-6.5.1",